-Lectures take place on the third Wednesdays in Carnegie Library at 279 Fisk Street in Lawrenceville.
+Lectures are on the third Wednesday of the month (except when noted) in Lawrenceville’s Carnegie Library at 279 Fisk Street.
 Starting time is 6:30 p.m.
 For more information, contact us at our e-mail address: Foster15201@gmail.com.

 Pittsburgh: Metropolis of Corruption

 Rich Gazarik, author of Wicked Pittsburgh, will remind us when the city was an evil, sinful, immoral and corrupt town.
 Pittsburgh was once dubbed the “Metropolis of Corruption” because of decades of vice, crime, and dirty politics.
 The colorful cast of characters includes criminals such as “Dicebox Miller” and “Fainting Bertha.”